 So what is Evil?

-Although there is no objective power called Evil, we FEEL its existence.
-We feel it when we observe nature.
+So though there is no an objective power called Evil, we FEEL its existence.
+We feel it when we observe people suffering, and when we observe nature.
 We feel it when we see animals preying on each other, when earthquake struck and destroys whole communities, when volcanoes erupt and bury under ashes forests, animals and towns.
-We feel the existence of Evil when diseases damage our bodies and minds, when accidents occur and when catastrophes hit our Planet.
+We feel the existence of Evil when diseases inflict our bodies and damage them, and when we suffer pains.
+We feel the existence of Evil when accidents and catastrophes hits us and our Planet.
 We feel it when we face death.

-Beside the appearance of evil in nature, there is an apparent Evil of Man.
-King David describes in his Psalms how ‘evil people’ stab their friends from behind, and take advantage of the innocent and poor.
-He calls these people ‘evil.”
-This sort of evil of ‘man to man’ can grow into a monstrous level, as we’ve seen recently in the Holocaust.
+King David describes in Psalms the ‘evil people’ who stab their friends from behind and take advantage of the weak and poor.
+This sort of evil between ‘man to man’ can grow into a monstrous level, as we’ve seen recently in the Holocaust.

 2. Evil is in YHVH eyes